chaitjo/lstm-context-embeddings/README.md

 The cells used in the RNNs are the [Long Short-term Memory (LSTM)](http://deeplearning.cs.cmu.edu/pdfs/Hochreiter97_lstm.pdf) cells, which are better at capturing long-term dependencies than vanilla RNN cells.
 This ensures our model doesn't just consider the nearest neighbours while modifying a word's embedding.

 # A note on novelty...
 I had this idea when I was studying word embeddings and how to combine them with deep neural networks for text classification.
-I started writing the code in July 2016 and learnt much later that the technique I was proposing had already been discussed in some very popular papers in Machine Translation!
+I started writing the code in July 2016 and learnt much later that the technique I was proposing had already been discussed in some very popular papers in Machine Translation.
 It is a part of the architecture of Google Translate's new [Zero-Shot Multilingual Translation](https://arxiv.org/pdf/1611.04558v1.pdf) system and had first been proposed by Bahdanou et al(https://arxiv.org/pdf/1409.0473v7.pdf) in 2014.

-To paraphrase Bahdanou et al, "We obtain an annotation for each word by concatenating the forward and backward states of a bidirectional RNN.
+To paraphrase Bahdanou et al, *"We obtain an annotation for each word by concatenating the forward and backward states of a bidirectional RNN.
 The annotation contains the summaries of both the preceding words and the following words.
-Due to the tendency of RNNs to better represent recent inputs, the annotation will contain information about the whole input sequence with a strong focus on the parts surrounding the anotated word."
+Due to the tendency of RNNs to better represent recent inputs, the annotation will contain information about the whole input sequence with a strong focus on the parts surrounding the anotated word."*

-Google Translate is probably the best example of a product leveraging neural networks and it is bitter-sweet that my idea is a tiny part of it.
+Google Translate is probably the best example of a product leveraging neural networks and it's bitter-sweet that my idea is a tiny part of it.
 I really thought I had come up with something new that could be published!
 However, this proves that I was thinking along the right track and that the idea works exactly as intended.
 I am yet to encounter a paper which studies this method rigourously or has applied it in the context of sentiment analysis.

 # Implementation
 The code implements the proposed model as a pre-processing layer before feeding it into a [Convolutional Neural Network for Sentence Classification](https://arxiv.org/pdf/1408.5882v2.pdf) (Kim, 2014).
 Two implementations are provided to run experiments- one with [tensorflow](https://www.tensorflow.org/) and one with [tflearn](http://tflearn.org/) (A high-level API for tensorflow).
 Training happens end-to-end in a supervised manner- the RNN layer is simply inserted as part of the existing model's architecture for text classification.

 The tensorflow version is built on top of [Denny Britz's implementation of Kim's CNN](https://github.com/dennybritz/cnn-text-classification-tf), and also allows loading pre-trained word2vec embeddings.

 Although both versions work exactly as intended, the repository currently contains results from experiments with the tflearn version only.
-More results will be added as soon as training converges!
+More results will be added as soon.

 # Datasets
 The dataset chosen for training and testing the tensorflow code is the [Pang & Lee Movie Reviews](http://www.cs.cornell.edu/people/pabo/movie-review-data/) dataset.
 For the tflearn version, we experiment on the [IMDb Movie Reviews Dataset](http://www.iro.umontreal.ca/~lisa/deep/data/imdb.pkl) by UMontreal.
 Classification involves detecting positive or negative reviews in both cases.